-How to Find It: The path to the chapel can be reached via Chapel Lane (opposite Red Lane) off Market Street in the centre of the village.
+How to find it: The path to the chapel can be reached via Chapel Lane (opposite Red Lane) off Market Street in the centre of the village.

 Plan a Great Day Out

 Enjoy the panoramic views over Chesil Beach, perhaps with a picnic.
-Shops, food and toilets are available a short walk away in the village centre.

 On the way from the car park be sure to visit the remains of Abbotsbury Abbey.
 This lonely wall was once part of a much bigger abbey complex.